Kashubia

+The unofficial self-description of "capital city of Kashubia" has long been contested by Kartuzy and Kościerzyna.

 Location and geography

 Located west of Gdańsk (inclusive of all but the easternmost district) and the mouth of the Vistula river, it is inhabited by members of the Kashubian ethnic group.
 The region is home to the Kashubian Lake District.
 According to the 1999 basic study Geografia współczesnych Kaszub (Geography of present-day Kashubia) by the Gdańsk scholar Jan Mordawski 43 municipalities (gminas) of the Pomeranian Voivodeship have a Kashubian share of at least one third of the total population: